 Loss – 9,900

 *The 50K elevation data comes from the 2017 event, which was the inaugural race for this distance and was rerouted at the last minute due to a timber sale.
 The 2018 race will follow the original intended course.
 Elevation data will be similar, but could vary a bit.

 $225 (Early Bird) Sep.
 1- Dec.
 31

 $250 Jan.
 1 – March 31

 30K (Same dates as 100m)

-Registration closes on June 15, 2018.
-You may switch events up until June 15th by contacting the RDs at email@example.com.
+Registration closes on June 22, 2019.
+You may switch events up until June 22nd by contacting the RDs at firstname.lastname@example.org.
 Be aware that if you do switch, you will not receive a refund for the price difference.
+If you email us during that last week begging to change distances (this happens a lot as the reality of what you’ve gotten yourself into begins to take hold), take note that it may not be possible if the distance you’re wishing to switch to has filled up.
 If you register and are unable to attend we are unable to refund your registration fee, but we will be happy to roll your fee over to the following year.
-Participants must be age 18 or older.
+If you REALLY think you deserve a refund, you’re gonna have to make a pretty compelling argument…we’ve issued exactly one in 8 years, to a military member who was being deployed.
+Participants in the 100M must be age 18 or older.